learningOrchestra/mlToolKits/docs/database_api.md

 Insert a csv into the database using the POST method, json must be contained in the body of the http request.
-The inserted json must has the fields:
+The inserted json musts has the fields:
 ```json
 {
     "filename": "key_to_document_identification",